historic farm and eco-resort

-STANFORD INN … THE ONLY EV CHARGING STATION ON THE NORTH COAST!
+STANFORD INN … 6 EV CHARGING STATIONS ON THE NORTH COAST!

-As of spring 2013, Stanford Inn guests may charge their EV’s for no cost, while others would pay a $3.00 service charge.
-The charger is a 30 amp, 240 volt twin cord Schneider EV230pdr.
-It has twin SAE J1772 compatible charging plugs.
+Stanford Inn guests may charge their plug-in vehicles for no cost, while others pay a $4.00 service charge.
+We have two systems – two each 80 amp 240 volt Tesla Chargers and four 30 amp, 240 volt Schneider EV230pdrs.
+The Schneiders have SAE J1772 compatible charging plugs.
 All those wishing to charge their vehicles should contact the front desk between 8am and 10pm daily.
 The EV charging station is yet another example of the Stanford Inn by the Sea’s commitment to sustainability and renewable energy.

 The Stanford Inn & Resort on the Mendocino Coast